dmitry-kotorov/telegram-support-bot/README.md

 ## Help

+Also you can write to my own support bot: @bostrot_bot

 You are welcome to contribute with pull requests, bug reports, ideas and donations.
 Join the forum if you have any general purpose questions: [bostrot.com](https://www.bostrot.com)